 c) Organisations currently delivering a project or a service in the local community, that with additional investment, could extend this offer to people using NHS inpatient or community forensic mental health services.
 This can include organisations working in other neighbouring boroughs to those listed in the table above who would like to extend service provision to North London boroughs.

-Organisations will be required to evidence that the have appropriate safeguarding and governance structures in place as part of the application process, and provide supporting documents on grant award.
+Organisations must provide evidence that they have appropriate safeguarding and governance structures in place as part of the application process, along with supporting documents upon grant award.

 Grants can be used for any project that will improve health and wellbeing, promote recovery and inclusion, and enhance quality of life for people who use inpatient and community mental health forensic services.
-This could include updating equipment and enhancing or expanding the current offer.
-We actively encourage applications for projects that provide meaningful activities focused on:
+We particularly encourage applications for projects that provide meaningful activities, such as:

-The service users who would be accessing these projects are under the care of a multi-disciplinary team of mental health professionals; therefore, we are not seeking to fund projects primarily aimed at improving mental health.
+The service users who would be accessing these projects are under the care of a multi-disciplinary team of mental health professionals; therefore, we are seeking to fund projects which will complement rather than duplicate what is provided by the existing teams.

-We will only be able to fund projects, that are targeted towards the people who are currently using inpatient and community forensic services.
+We can only fund projects targeted at people currently using forensic mental health inpatient and community services.

-To apply for the grant please complete the small grant application form and a new suppliers form.
-Return your completed forms to nlft.nlfc@nhs.net.
+To apply for the grant please complete the application form and a new suppliers form.
+Return your completed forms to beh-tr.nlfc@nhs.net

 Once your application has been received, it will be reviewed by our panel, which includes people with lived experience.
 Our grant award panel meets once per month.
-If your application is successful, you will be notified by email and invited to meet with us to agree the grant terms and conditions.
+If your application is successful, you will be notified by email and invited to meet with us to agree the terms and conditions of the grant.

-All funded organisations will be asked to monitor and report on their funded activities by completing the NLFC Small Grant Programme evaluation template here.
+All funded organisations will be asked to monitor and report on their funded activities by completing the NLFC Small Grant Programme Monitoring and Evaluation template here (add link).
 This will need to be returned within two weeks of project end date.

-NLFC Small Grants Monitoring and Evalaution Form Outputs and Impact Provider [xlsx] 75KB
+NLFC Small Grants Monitoring and Evalaution Form Outputs and Impact Provider [xlsx] 76KB

 Application Limitations